rockwotj/rosefire/README.md

 ./scripts/start
 ```

+Make sure nginx is set up over HTTPS to proxy to localhost:8080.
+The nginx configuration is included below.

 ### Secrets File

 In order to run this server, a `secrets.json` file is required.
-At minimum, it must have a key field that will be used as a symmetric key for the JWT that is the registry token.
-It may also include the following fields: subject, issuer, audience.
+At minimum, it must have a 'key' field that will be used as a symmetric key for the JWT that is the registry token.
+It may also include the following fields: 'subject', 'issuer', and 'audience'.

 ### Nginx Configuration